Jesperoka/EE5020-project/README.md

 <img src="https://github.com/Jesperoka/EE5020-project/blob/messy_main/results/what_the_filter_sees_15.gif?raw=true
 " width=350>
 </p>
+<p align="center">Red: measurements (clutter and target oriented)</p>

 In the GIF above there are always 15 false measurements.
 Try to see if you can keep track of the targets, with the prior knowlegde of where they are going to be.
 It's fairly easy when they are moving in a constant pattern together, but it gets a bit harder when they jump to separate trajectories, and trying to keep your eyes on all three quickly becomes a challenge.

 ### Particle Filter

 The particle filter is a Monte Carlo-based algorithm used to estimate the state of a system given noisy and/or partial observations.
 It works by representing the posterior distribution of the state using a set of particles, where each particle represents a hypothesis of the state.
-The particles are updated recursively based on modeled system dynamics, observed data (measurements) and modeled measurement noise, allowing us to approximate the true state distribution.
+The particles are updated recursively based on modeled system dynamics, observed data (measurements) and modeled measurement noise, allowing us to approximate the true state posterior distribution.

 #### Sequential Importance Resampling